Faustina the Younger: Revolt of Avidius Cassius and death

 That same year, 175, Aurelius's general Avidius Cassius was proclaimed Roman emperor after the erroneous news of Marcus's death; the sources indicate Cassius was encouraged by Marcus' wife Faustina, who was concerned about her husband's failing health, believing him to be on the verge of death, and felt the need for Cassius to act as a protector in this event, since her son Commodus, aged 13, was still young.
 She also wanted someone who would act as a counter-weight to the claims of Tiberius Claudius Pompeianus, who was in a strong position to take the office of Princeps in the event of Marcus's death.
 The evidence, including Marcus's own Meditations, supports the idea that Marcus was indeed quite ill, but by the time Marcus recovered, Cassius was already fully acclaimed by the Egyptian legions of II Traiana Fortis and XXII Deiotariana.

 "After a dream of empire lasting three months and six days", Cassius was murdered by a centurion; his head was sent to Marcus Aurelius, who refused to see it and ordered it buried.
 Egypt recognized Marcus as emperor again by 28 July 175.

 The facts concerning the death of Faustina are not definite.
 She died in the winter of 175 at the military camp in Halala (a city in the Taurus Mountains in Cappadocia).
 The causes of her death are of speculation of scholars and range from death from natural causes, suicide, an accident, or even possibly assassination in retaliation for her alleged affair with Cassius earlier that year, depending on the source.

 Aurelius grieved much for his wife and buried her in the Mausoleum of Hadrian in Rome.
-She was deified: her statue was placed in the Temple of Venus in Rome and a temple was dedicated to her in her honor.
+She was deified, with her statue placed in the Temple of Venus in Rome and a temple dedicated to her in her honor.
 Halala's name was changed to Faustinopolis and Aurelius opened charity schools for orphan girls called Puellae Faustinianae or 'Girls of Faustina'.
 The Baths of Faustina in Miletus are named after her.

-Children
+Marriage and issue

-In their thirty years of marriage, Faustina and Marcus Aurelius had many children, at least 14 are known for certain.
-Only six survived to adulthood, five daughters and the son Commodus.
-Faustina’s role as a mother was glorified, and with the birth of her daughter, Fadilla, coins were issued, portraying her as Juno Lucina.
+In their thirty years of marriage, Faustina and Marcus Aurelius had at least fourteen children, including two sets of twins.
+Only six of them survived to adulthood, five daughters and the son Commodus.

+Faustina's role as a mother was glorified, and with the birth of her daughter Fadilla, coins were issued portraying her as Juno Lucina.